 1. Dates and Venues

-The film should have a South Asian thematic connection.
 The terms 'South Asian' includes the following countries India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan and Afghanistan.
 At least two of the production team of the film i.e. actors, director, producers etc. must be from a South Asian community.

 You must have completed the work no earlier than two years preceding the date of submission deadline.

 Your film must be a UK premiere and must not have been shown on a digital, or online platform before or during the Festival screenings.
 The Festival programming team reserve the right to pull the film out of the Festival at any time.